zincio/apidocs/source/includes/_errors.md

 additional_information_required | The retailer asked for additional account verification questions.
-If using the API, please add a field 'phone_number' in the billing address that matches your billing telephone number. billing_address_refused | The billing address you provided was refused by the retailer. brand_not_accepted | Your credit card brand is not accepted with this merchant. credit_card_declined | The credit card you entered was declined. duplicate_order | This order is a duplicate. expired_product_id | The product_id you used is no longer supported by the retailer.
+If using the API, please add a field 'phone_number' in the billing address that matches your billing telephone number. billing_address_refused | The billing address you provided was refused by the retailer. brand_not_accepted | Your credit card brand is not accepted with this merchant. cannot_schedule_delivery | Item requires scheduled delivery options that Zinc does not support. credit_card_declined | The credit card you entered was declined. duplicate_order | This order is a duplicate. expired_product_id | The product_id you used is no longer supported by the retailer.